Take the GED in Kansas

 In Kansas, you may take the GED exam if you are age 18 or older.
-If you're between the ages 16 and 18, you may take the exam with additional documentation from your school district that you're not currently enrolled in any secondary program.
+If you're between the ages 16 and 18, you may be eligible for the exam if you have a signed Compulsory School Attendance Disclaimer and/or a Compulsory Attendance Exemption Form from your school district.
 Also, you must not have graduated from high school or received a GED credential.

 GED Registration and Cost